KPS 9566: Statistics by jamo

-Hanja sets (rows number 45 through 94)
+Hanja set (rows number 45 through 94)

 The Hanja at 69-09 (0xE5A9) is mapped to U+676E 杮 in all documented tables; characters are, however ordered according to their readings, from which it appears that it is intended to be U+67FF 柿 instead.

 Extended non-syllable, non-Hanja sets in KPS 9566-2011

 Following are charts for the non-syllable, non-Hanja section of KPS 9566-2011 outside of the main plane.